Oh, Doctor Beeching!: Guest appearances

-Other actors who had previously collaborated with David Croft made guest appearances.
-A former Hi-De-Hi! regular Felix Bowness made a number of appearances as train guard Bernie Bleasdale.
+Other actors who had previously collaborated with David Croft made guest appearances in the series.
+Former Hi-de-Hi! regular Felix Bowness made a number of appearances as relief train guard Bernie Bleasdale.
 Windsor Davies appeared in the final episode as the mayor of Clumberfield, when the station staff re-enacted the station's opening for its 100th anniversary.
 James Pertwee, son of the actor Bill Pertwee, made an appearance as a photographer in this final episode also.
 Sally Grace appeared in Episode 7 as Mr Parkin's fiancée, Edna.
 Hugh Lloyd made an appearance in one episode as a chauffeur.

-Featured locomotive

-The LMS Ivatt Class 2 2-6-0 No 46521 from the Severn Valley Railway was used on the film set and carried the name "Blossom".
-At the time of filming the engine normally resided on the Severn Valley Railway.
-Blossom was subsequently sold to the Loughborough Standard Locomotive Group, who are based at the Great Central Railway.
-The engine was on loan to different railways before having an overhaul, after which it returned to service with a main line 'ticket'.

-In April 2013 this locomotive was derailed after running through a set of trap points on the Great Central Railway!

 Title and music

-The title was a reference to the music hall song and Will Hay film Oh, Mr Porter! and a modified version was sung as the end titles by actress Su Pollard:
+The title is a reference to the 1892 music hall song and 1937 Will Hay film Oh, Mr Porter!.
+A modified version of the song was sung during the end credits by actress Su Pollard: